JacopoBucchioni/vlc-permanents-bookmarks/README.md

 # Permanents Bookmarks
-This VLC extension allows you to save bookmarks for your media files on a permanent basis
+This VLC extension allows you to save bookmarks for your media files and store them permanently
 ## Overview

 The default `Bookmark` of vlc cannot be stored permanently.
 If you close the media file, the bookmarks will disappear.
 So we need a bookmark management extension to store the bookmarks permanently.